• Home

 In an ideal world, we’d all stop our mad rush for more and rejoin each other.

-We’d put down our cell phones and our overstuffed calendars so so we could be present with one another again.
+We’d put down our cell phones and our overstuffed calendars so we could be present with one another again.
 We’d decide to lay aside our differences and embrace each other as brothers and sisters in humanity.
 Instead of seeing how I’m doing by visiting my Facebook wall, we would connect within the walls of my home.

 And, instead of seeing your children on my Instagram feed, I could see them through my window, playing outside with my children.